 MR. JABOUIN: Thank you.
 Good morning.
 Joris Jabouin, Chief Auditor.
 I wanted to report to the committee that, regarding the district's annual training program for school board established advisory committees, that we have received all of the acknowledgment that the training has occurred.
 With respect to the acknowledgment of School Board Advisory Member Responsibilities form, we're missing two of them.
 We are expecting one of the members to attend the meeting and we will seek to get that person to sign that form and the other person won't be here and we will try to get them to them through the mail.

 Also, regarding the audit committee timeframes, as you know, as was discussed we do have the timeframes next to those items, they are a guide, but we have provided them to district staff who will attend portions of the meeting, so that way they can manage their schedule if they have other meetings that they need to attend and they'll be able to be in and out.
-We also have consultants who are coming in from out of town and they are aware of those times.
-And then we do value the audit committee members and some of you have responsibilities outside of the district that you need to get to and we want to be respectful to that.
-We know that time is unlimited but we do thank the members that are here at the meeting and your participation throughout as you provide advice and consultation to us as we perform the audit program.
-I certainly appreciate your contributions and thank you in advance for your contributions at this meeting.
+We also have remains to review these reports with explicit focus and try not to get off on tangents, so we can try to keep within our timeframe.